 The Cypriot defense tax is a special contribution people have to pay for unearned income sources such as dividends, bank interests, incomes from rents.
 The percent for this tax varies between 17 and 30 percent depending on the source of income.
 The defense tax is imposed according to the Special Contribution for the Defense of the Republic Law No. 117, issued in 2002.

 The rates of the Defense Tax are as it follows:

 The capital gains tax in Cyprus is imposed on earnings on immovable properties, shares on companies with immovable properties included.
 This rate is set at 20 percent.
 The tax is imposed according to the Capital Gains Tax Laws 1980-2002.
 For more information our Cypriot lawyers will remain at your disposal.

 The immovable property tax in Cyprus has been abolished starting with 1 January 2017 for the 2017 tax year, as well as the following year.

-Our law firm in Cyprus will provide you with the best legal advice regarding all Cypriot taxes.
+Our Cyprus tax lawyers will provide you with the best legal advice regarding all Cypriot taxes.

 Foreign tax reliefs in Cyprus

 As mentioned above, Cyprus is a country that is worth investing in as the authorities here have created a legal framework that supports foreign entrepreneurs and tax reliefs are very appreciated.

 According to the local legislation, Cyprus offers tax reliefs through double tax treaties or through a unilateral decision to residents who earn income outside the country and who pay taxes in the countries where the income was obtained.
 The condition to benefit from this rule is for the foreign tax to be equal or lower to the tax that would be paid in Cyprus.